OCA/wms/shopfloor_putaway_deferred/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to recompute putaways at 'Get Work' event for the Location Content Transfer.
+This module ensures that deferred putaway strategies are applied at the 'Get Work' event for Shopfloor scenarios.

+It depends on ``stock_picking_putaway_deferred`` to defer putaway calculation until the operator is ready to start working.

 **Table of contents**